 (ii) 1-9 points will be awarded if qualifications and experience of some, but not all, staff is addressed and/or if necessary qualifications of unfilled positions are not provided.

-(iii) 10-14 points will be awarded if all project personnel are identified but do not demonstrate qualifications or experience relevant to the project.
+(iii) 10-14 points will be awarded if (ii) is met, plus all project personnel are identified but do not demonstrate qualifications or experience relevant to the project.

-(iv) 15-19 will be awarded if most, but not all, key personnel demonstrate strong credentials and/or experience, and availability indicating a reasonable likelihood of success.
+(iv) 15-19 points will be awarded if (ii) and (iii) are met, plus most, but not all, key personnel demonstrate strong credentials and/or experience, and availability indicating a reasonable likelihood of success.

-(v) 20-25 points will be awarded if all personnel demonstrate strong, relevant credentials or experience, and availability indicating a high likelihood of project success.
+(v) 20-25 points will be awarded if (ii)-(iv) are met, plus all personnel demonstrate strong, relevant credentials or experience, and availability indicating a high likelihood of project success.

-(c) Commitment (maximum of 10 points).
+(d) Commitment (maximum of 10 points)—Three-page limit.
 A panel of USDA employees will evaluate your commitment to providing Technical Assistance to Socially-Disadvantaged Groups in Rural Areas.
 You must list the number and location of Socially-Disadvantaged Groups that will directly benefit from the assistance provided.
 You must also define and describe the underserved and economically distressed areas within your service area and provide current and relevant statistics that support your description of the service area.
-Projects located in persistent poverty counties as defined by USDA's Economic Research Service will score higher on this factor.
+Projects located in persistent poverty counties as defined in SEC.
+740 of Further Consolidated Appropriations Act 2020, Public Law 116-94, will score higher on this factor.

-(e) Local support (maximum of 10 points).
+(e) Local support (maximum of 10 points)—Three-page limit.
 A panel of USDA employees will evaluate your application for local support of the Technical Assistance activities.
-Your discussion on local support should include previous and/or expected local support and plans for coordinating with other developmental organizations in the proposed service area or with state and local government institutions.
+Your discussion on local support should include previous and/or expected local support and plans for coordinating with other developmental organizations in the proposed service area or with tribal, State and local government institutions.
 You will score higher if you demonstrate strong support from potential beneficiaries and other developmental organizations.
 You may also submit a maximum of 10 letters of support or intent to coordinate with the application to verify your discussion.

 Points will be awarded as follows: